What's happenning on Nathalie's tango scene at a glance.

 No teaching or correcting at the milonga

 Never correct your partner while on the dance floor.
-If you must show someone a step save it for a practica to avoid impeding the dance flow.
+If you must comment about something save it for a practica to avoid impeding the dance flow. ..and if you are a teacher or feel you could teach, to your classes.

 Talking is inappropriate while dancing tango